As COTA we know that OT activities for handwriting are important.

 All the while they will be improving their letter formation skills and ability to control and apply pencil pressure.

 For this handwriting activity explain to the kids that this is a letter formation exercise.
-During the learning period for children practicing letter formation, a great exercise is to write letters backwards or in reverse.
+During the learning period for children practicing letter formation, a great exercise is to write letters backward or in reverse.

 Start out with easy letters that have reverse counterparts, such as b = d and g = q.
 Then just have the kids practice the entire alphabet in reverse.